davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

     ```powershell
     manage-bde -on C: -RecoveryPassword
     ```
 2.  **CRITICAL:** Immediately copy the 48-digit Recovery Key ("Password") and store it in a secure, separate location like a password manager.
-Failure to do so will result in permanent data loss.
+Failure to do so may result in permanent data loss.
 3. Check progress with `manage-bde -status C:`.

 ### 4.5 OS Activation and Housekeeping